How to Fix Adobe CEF Helper High Memory or CPU Usage?

 Disabling Launch Creative Cloud At Launching

-4. Restart your computer to check if the issue persists.
+4. Restart your computer and see if the high resource usage issue is fixed.

 Disabling Startup Apps